mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 </div>

-The beam has the same children types as the geometry collect (see [table 34](#user-content-table-34 )).
+The beam filter has the same children types as the geometry collect (see [table 34](#user-content-table-34 )).

 ### Geometry Type Color Filter